heymitra/edusys-management.repo/README.md

 3. **Available Courses**: Includes course information and the respective assigned professors.
 4. **Selected Courses**: Serves as an intermediary table between available courses and user info, storing details about selected courses, grades, and evaluation status.

+## Technology Stack

+The EduSys Management System is built using the following technologies:

+- Java Persistence API (JPA) for object-relational mapping
+- Hibernate ORM for database interaction
+- SQL for querying and managing the database

 ## Layers

 The EduSys Management System employs a layered architecture to promote separation of concerns and maintainability: